bmw-ece-ntust/multimedia-wireless-network/README.md

 4. Download [Visual Studio Code](https://code.visualstudio.com/download) (for study notes writing).

   > [!TIP]
-  Read how to generate automatic [Table of Content (ToC)](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#table-of-contents) using [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension.
+  > 1. Read how to generate automatic [Table of Content (ToC)](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one#table-of-contents) using [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) extension.
+  > 2. Turn off [VScode Word Wrap](https://code.visualstudio.com/docs/editor/codebasics#_how-do-i-turn-on-word-wrap) feature when you edit a table.

 5. Create your own branch in this repository using this format: `[year]-[student ID]-[English Name]`.